 Virginia is home to several great resorts for group retreats and outdoor team building exercises.
 Grab the crew and visit some of the following places that are sure to raise morale and productivity.
 Below is just a sampling of all there is to choose from:

-From their Treetop Adventures Aerial and Zip Line Course; 20 miles of hiking and biking trails; disc golf course; to orienteering courses with GPS as well as off mountain activities on the New River, it’s a great place to meet and develop team skills.
-The newly reopened Mountain Lake Lodge is a getaway featuring cottages; a stone lodge; luxury cottages with fireplaces; and a grand historic Hotel built in 1936 out of native sandstone.
+From their Treetop Adventures Aerial and Zip Line Course; 20 miles of hiking and biking trails; archery tag; sky slide; to orienteering courses with GPS as well as off mountain activities on the New River, it’s a great place to meet and develop team skills.
+Mountain Lake Lodge is a getaway featuring cottages; a stone lodge; luxury cottages with fireplaces; and a grand historic Hotel built in 1936 out of native sandstone.
 The hit movie “Dirty Dancing” was filmed at Mountain Lake in 1986.
 Enjoy hiking, biking, tennis, wagon rides, outdoor recreation, family entertainment and educational programs for children.

 The Omni Homestead is a luxury resort and spa surrounded by the four-season splendor of the Allegheny Mountains.
 The Homestead offers an array of indoor and outdoor activities including two championship golf courses, tennis, shooting club, horseback riding, hiking, fly fishing, archery, falconry, mountain biking, Jefferson Pools and carriage rides.
 Winter activities include skiing, tubing, ice skating, snowboarding and snowmobile tours.
 A variety of team building activities are also available including a ropes course, fire quest, and Homestead Scavenger Hunt.

 Lansdowne Resort is a full-service resort located eight miles from Washington Dulles International airport and 35 miles from Washington, DC., in scenic and historic Loudoun County.
 The resort offers team building activities such as cooking challenges, scavenger hunts, corporate Olympics, volleyball, horseshoes, racquet ball and more.
-They also offer options for off-site activities such as go-kart racing.
+Options for off-site activities such as go-kart racing are also available.
+They also facilitate programs that are fun and engaging; they will challenge your team and require active-listening, open-discussion and strategy implementation.

 Wilderness Adventure is totally surrounded by the national forests, with a beautiful 360 degree view of the Blue Ridge Mountains.
 They cater to hundreds of groups 12 months of the year; including school groups, church youth groups, corporate retreats, family reunions and more.
 They offer activities including a high ropes adventure trail; team building and problem solving course; group dynamics workshop; 50′ climbing wall and rappel tower; canoeing; instructional pond kayaking class; river kayaking; off-site rock climbing; caving; mountain biking; fly fishing; outdoor living skills and adventure classes; a giant’s ladder; tubing on Craig Creek; a natural water slide and waterfall hike; and a 900′ zip line.